jacobproffer/blog/content/travel/harry-potter-studio-tour.md

 Afterwards, I walked to the METoA Cafe and Kitchen in Ginza to wait for the bus ride.
 The first floor cafe was upscale, and offered a variety of beverages and sweets.
 Normally, I stay away from sugared drinks but ordered a frappuccino with ice cream.
 It was another hot day, and although it melted quickly, the ice cream was a welcomed relief.
 The bus arrived soon after, and parked in front of the cafe.
 The driver requested my name and checked a printed list before I was allowed to board.
 As with the bus ride to Fuji-Q Highland, I chose a seat behind the driver.

+## Getting to the Harry Potter Studio Tour

 From Ginza, the bus ride to the Harry Potter Studio Tour was an hour.
 A large billboard of Daniel Radcliffe, Emma Watson, and Rupert Grint depicted in Chamber of Secrets was on display near the entrance to the studio lot.
 People, in mass, walked towards the front doors as the bus came to a stop in the parking lot.
 The ticket I bought had a specified time of five o'clock.
 With a half hour to spare, I toured the walkway in front of the studio.
 There was an oversized pair of Harry Potter's glasses, along with an oversized snake, and statues of Hagrid and Harry.

 Near five o'clock, I walked to the front entrance.
 As I approached, a group of people were turned away from the nearby ticket counter.
 No tickets were available in-person.
 After I showed my ticket to a staff member, I was ushered inside of the massive lobby.
 The lobby had immaculate walls, with a quote from J.K.
 Rowling which welcomed guests in golden letters.
 As the score of Harry Potter played aloud, children, teenagers, and adults roamed in and out of the expansive gift shop.
 The tour entry was located straight ahead of the main entrance, the center of attention.